aaron-22766/42_get_next_line/README.md

 ## 🗣 About

+This project is about programming a function that returns a line read from a file descriptor.
 May it be a file, stdin, or even later a network connection, you will always need a way to read content line by line.
 It is time to start working on this function, which will be essential for your future projects.
-This project will not only allow you to add a very convenient function to your collection, but it will also make you learn a highly interesting new concept in C programming: static variables. variables.
+This project will not only allow you to add a very convenient function to your collection, but it will also make you learn a highly interesting new concept in C programming: static variables.

 ## 🛠️ Usage